Blog > Productivity > How Low Software Utilization Costs Your Company Time and Money

 But it turns out that software customers have just as much to gain from utilizing the tools they purchase.
 Every year, US companies waste their software costs: 37% of software is unused, amounting to $259 per user per year.

-In this post, we talk through the dangers of underutilization of software and explore ways to fix it.
+In this post, we talk through the dangers of underutilization of software applications and explore ways to fix it.

 Why does software utilization matter?